Jnckk/MentaEase/README.md

 # MentaEase API Documentation

 This documentation provides a detailed guide to use the MentaEase API.
 The API consists of three main sections: **GroqAPI**, **User Registration**, and **Login**.
-This guide explains how to test the endpoints using **Postman** and integrate them into your applications, either web or mobile.
+This guide explains how to test the endpoints using **Postman** and integrate them into your applications.

 ## Base URL